Highly Sensitive Child 101

 What is the best treatment for sensory processing disorder?

-Treatment for SPD depends on the child’s sensory issues and how much those issues affect the child’s daily life.
+Treatment for SPD depends on the child’s sensory issues and how much they affect the child’s daily life.
 A professional may use several therapies, like occupational therapy and speech therapy, to help a child manage their sensory issues.

 What are the 4 types of sensory processing disorder?